 Choosing a lender isn't the first step in becoming a homeowner.
-The quality of your wallet begins the home buying process.
-Without an above average FICO score, entering into a loan for a house is more difficult and, you could find yourself renting longer than you expected in Fort Walton Beach until your FICO score is acceptable.
+The content of your wallet starts the home buying process.
+Without an acceptable credit score, buying a house is more difficult and, you could find yourself renting longer than you expected in Fort Walton Beach until your FICO score is acceptable.

 - Credit Inquiries — Do you have too many open accounts?

-Staying on top of your FICO score is the first step in owning a home.
+We're used to working with all levels of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-There are plans to improve your score.
+You want a better score, but how do you get there?
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, make sure you pay them off in one or two payments.

 - Keep up with payments.
-Late payments hurt your FICO score.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to show that you're able to make payments to a bank.
+Late payments kill your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.

-- Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to one card.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the most of your debt taking up the balance a single card.

 Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Coast to Coast Property Brokers, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Coast to Coast Property Brokers, the loan process is sure to go more smoothly so you, too, can become a homeowner.